Argentina Returns to Capital Controls

 Given the precarious state of the Argentine economy, it will be far-fetched to expect a quick economic recovery ahead of the presidential election in late October with the help of capital controls.

+President Macri appears to believe that capital controls are a magic wand, and all would be well before the October election.
+He is badly mistaken.
 Sorry, Mr. Macri, capital controls are not a magic wand to turnaround a messed up economy in less than 60 days.

 There is no denying that capital controls are useful policy tools, but these measures alone cannot restore financial stability.
 To be more effective, capital controls need to be complemented by other policy and regulatory measures such as counter-cyclical fiscal and monetary policies, tightening of financial regulations, and keeping public debt under control.
 Many of these measures may not be compatible with the policy recommendations of the ongoing IMF-supported program in Argentina.